-Known material factors that could cause our actual results to differ from those in these forward-looking statements are described below and in "Risk Factors" in this prospectus supplement, the accompanying base prospectus or the documents we incorporate by reference herein or therein, as applicable.
-Important factors that could cause our actual results to differ materially from the expectations reflected in these forward-looking statements include, among other things:
+Known material factors that could cause our actual results to differ materially from those in these forward-looking statements are described below and in "Risk Factors" in this prospectus supplement, the accompanying base prospectus or the documents we incorporate by reference herein or therein, as applicable.
+Important factors that could cause our actual results to differ materially from the expectations reflected in these forwardlooking statements include, among other things:

-- changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industry specifically; - competitive conditions in our industry; - changes in the long-term supply of and demand for crude oil and natural gas; - our ability to realize the anticipated benefits of acquisitions and to integrate the acquired assets with our existing fleet; - actions taken by our customers, competitors and third-party operators; - changes in the availability and cost of capital; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the effects of existing and future laws and governmental regulations; - the effects of future litigation; and - other factors discussed in this prospectus.
+- changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industry specifically; - competitive conditions in our industry; - changes in the long-term supply of and demand for crude oil and natural gas; - our ability to realize the anticipated benefits of acquisitions and to integrate the acquired assets with our existing fleet; - actions taken by our customers, competitors and third-party operators; - the deterioration of the financial condition of our customers; - changes in the availability and cost of capital; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - the effects of existing and future laws and governmental regulations; - the effects of future litigation; and - other factors discussed in this prospectus.